KSDK

-KSDK (channel 5) is a television station in St. Louis, Missouri, United States, affiliated with NBC and owned by Tegna Inc. The station's studios are located on Market Street in Downtown St. Louis, and its transmitter is located in Shrewsbury, Missouri.
+KSDK (channel 5) is a television station in St. Louis, Missouri, United States, affiliated with NBC.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns Fox affiliate KTVI (channel 2) and CW station KPLR-TV (channel 11).
+KSDK's studios are located on Highlands Plaza Drive in the Cheltenham neighborhood of St. Louis, with transmitter facilities in Shrewsbury, Missouri.

 History

 Article in the St. Louis Post-Dispatch edition dated February 8, 1947, announcing KSD-TV's first programs.